andrewchambers/g/README.md

 I am a big fan of both Go and C, however both have problems.
 Go aims at servers, but there is a niche for something better than C, but still simple, portable, and minimal with overhead.
-I think G can fill this.
+I think G can fill this gap.

 C
 * Hard to parse with alot of unnecessary syntax.
 * Alot of undefined behaviour and funny things like implicit casts.
 * Compiles are slow due to preprocessing

 Go
 * Requires GC and runtime.
-* Not suitable for embedded applications
+* Less suitable for embedded applications due to runtime and binary requirements..

 G aims to solves these problems.
 * Easy to parse syntax, similar to Go.